TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 When Google introduced Zanzibar in 2019, they gave us a look under the covers on how their most extreme services like Google Drive are able to handle billions of users while offering highly expressive permissions for individual documents, folders, shared drives, and entire organizations.

+So yeah, ReBAC can do everything that RBAC can do, but also far more, and using less code.

 ### **In Order to Understand ReBAC, We Have to Understand 3 Simple Components: Entities, Permissions, and Objects**

 While these three components have different names depending on the implemenation, and may be abstracted to higher level components, the functionality is the definition of ReBAC.